terraframe/common-geo-registry-specification/1.0/registry-interface/model.md

 |properties.status | Term CODE which this object references to the term that defines the object status.
 Status values have not yet been defined. | Display labels on TERM values: "Active", "Inactive", "Pending Review"||

-### TreeNode
+### ChildTreeNode
 A TreeNode is the object type that is returned when a call is made to the Common Geo-Registry to fetch a tree of GeoObjects.
-For example, fetching all children of a GeoObject with a given UUID would return a TreeNode tree structure represending children of the given GeoObject.
+For example, fetching all children of a GeoObject with a given UUID would return a ChildTreeNode tree structure represending children of the given GeoObject.
 The Common Geo-Registry will provide a number of methods for fetching different kinds of GeoObject trees.

 Note: Given that the Common Geo-Registry can model mulptiple hierarchies and a GeoObject can have multiple parents, the relationships between GeoObjects are actually a graph and not a tree.
 Consequently, when fetching a tree structure that represents transitive child relationships from different hierarchy paths, duplicate GeoObjects can occur in different parts of the tree representing different paths to the same GeoObject.
 For example, a given Villiage would be returned as a child of a District but would also be returned as a child of a Focus Area if all children of a Province that contains the District and the Focus Area are returned.
 Eventually the Common Geo-Registry and this specification will provide guidelines on how to filter out such duplicates so as to reduce the data footprint of fetching a large tree, but for the current interation this is not addressed.
 First let's get it working and then optimize.